nonmex9-design/automatic-quest-completion/CompleteQuestDocumentation.md

 How to use this script:
 You'll want to edit settings.json file first:

-macOS: ~/Library/Application Support/discord/settings.json
+macOS: ~/Library/Application Support/discord/settings.json-
-Windows: %APPDATA%\Discord\settings.json
+Windows: %APPDATA%\Discord\settings.json-
-Linux: ~/.config/discord/settings.json
+Linux: ~/.config/discord/settings.json-
-(or ~/.var/app/com.discordapp.Discord/config/discord/settings.json if you use Flatpak to install Discord) and then add this following line:
+(or ~/.var/app/com.discordapp.Discord/config/discord/settings.json if you use Flatpak to install Discord)- and then add this following line:

 "DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING": true
 then relaunch Discord.
-Now you can press Ctrl + Shift + I in Discord app to access DevTools -
+Now you can press Ctrl + Shift + I in Discord app to access DevTools

 1. Accept a quest under Discover -> Quests
 2. Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> to open DevTools
 3. Go to the `Console` tab